LaMitaOne/JoltPhysics4Delphi/README.md

 <img width="1920" height="1080" alt="Unbenannt" src="https://github.com/user-attachments/assets/52e374ae-b7a0-47a3-8f95-42426f21bf20" />

-Hundreds in movement sometimes and still almost cant get it under 60fps on ryzen4500u igpu vega...
+Hundreds in movement sometimes and still almost cant get it under 60fps on ryzen4500u vega igpu...

 This project provides a clean VCL-friendly implementation that bridges the native Jolt Physics C API with Raylib for 3D rendering.
 It allows you to run a fully multi-threaded physics simulation directly inside a Delphi application.